-Please note that our instructors are recruited and teach strictly on a volunteer basis.
-None receive monetary compensation of any kind.
+Please note that our instructors are recruited and teach strictly on a volunteer basis and do not receive monetary compensation of any kind.

 Instructors are expected to be present at the pool 5-10 minutes before lessons start and then to work with their assigned student in the pool for 30 minutes each week, for a 10-week session.
-Since the same child and instructor are paired together for an entire session, it is imperative that instructors do not miss any lessons to allow for continuity of instruction and to help build a bond of trust and reliability between student and teacher.
-The kids really look forward to seeing the same instructor each week and may be quite disappointed if they are not able to swim with their usual person.
+Since the same child and instructor are paired together for an entire session, it is imperative that instructors do not miss any lessons to allow for continuity of instruction and to help build a bond of trust and reliability between student and teacher!

 In addition to strong swimming skills, qualified applicants will have:

 - Teaching experience (preferably, but not necessarily, swimming-related)

 Because SWAM is a non-certificate program, possession of valid certifications (such as NLS or WSI) is not a formal requirement to becoming an instructor (although it is a strong asset).
 A fully certified lifeguard is always on duty during lessons.

 All instructors must have a valid Criminal Record Check with Vulnerable Sector.
 CRCs must be filed after May 1st, 2019 to be accepted.

 CRCs must be completed before the beginning of the first lessons. (https://policechecks.kpf.ca/).
 Your application will not be processed without the submission of a police check.